ezramoss/Hand-Tracking-Cursor/README.md

 Usage:

-This program is not intented for any commercial or business use.
+This program is not intended for any commercial or business use.
 This is a proof of concept project.